Birth Day

 This birth certificate worksheet is a tool to help Guadalupe Regional Medical Center collect the necessary information for reporting births in TxEVER, the Texas Electronic Vital Events Registrar.
 The information you report in TxEVER is used to create a child’s birth certificate.
 Ensure the information you report is correct so that an accurate birth certificate is created.
 The birth certificate is a legal document that the child will use throughout their life to prove their identity, birthplace, and parentage.
 The State of Texas safeguards against the unauthorized release of identifying information from birth certificates to protect the confidentiality of parents and their child.

-Birth Certificate Worksheet – English
+Online Birth Certificate Worksheet – English

-Birth Certificate Worksheet – Spanish
+Online Birth Certificate Worksheet – Spanish

 Continuing Care & Boarding